idehub/react-native-billing/README.md

 InApp Billing for Android ![npm version](https://img.shields.io/npm/v/react-native-billing.svg)
 =============
-This is a simple bridge for InApp Billing (Purchase) on Android for React Native.
+This is a simple bridge for InApp Billing (Purchase) on Android for React Native, accomplished by wrapping [anjlab's inapp library](https://github.com/anjlab/android-inapp-billing-v3).

+**Important**:  The JavaScript API and native module is very much subject to change in the near future, and should be viewed as just a simple implementation at the moment.

 ## Installation with rnpm
 1. `npm install --save react-native-billing`